49

 Avg faculty salary (monthly)$8,748

-Queens admits 62.1% of applicants, the most selective school in this batch outside the Texas A&M system.
-SAT mid-ranges of 580-670 math and 560-670 reading and ACT 20-27 indicate genuinely competitive academic preparation--well above regional public norms.
+Queens admits 62.1% of applicants, the most selective school in our dataset outside the Texas A&M system.
+SAT mid-ranges of 580-670 math and 560-670 reading and ACT 20-27 indicate genuinely competitive academic preparation - well above regional public norms.
 The combination of moderate selectivity and 61% completion rate is consistent: students who arrive academically prepared and committed generally finish, even if outcomes are concentrated in a few strong departments.

 Compared to Similar Schools